CaballoMa/CaballoMa.github.io/_portfolio/project1.md

 ### Intro

-As a baby sea otter, the player goes through a difficult journey to meet new friends and finally find his lost mother.
+As a baby sea otter, the player goes through a difficult journey to meet new animal friends and finally find his lost mother.